 This tier is often used for SD cards, USB drives that have an accidental deletion or been formatted.
 Often these cards or USB flash drives also can have file system corruption caused by improper ejection or a small number of bad sectors causing a malfunction for the media.

 Tier 3 – Difficult Hardware and Software Cases

-Tier 3 is reserved for time consuming and complex software cases.
-It also covers hard drives with many bad sectors, hard drives requiring PCB repair/replacement, firmware repair cases, and drives with stuck read write heads that be used and do not require additional parts.
+Tier 3 is reserved for time-consuming and complex software cases.
+It also covers hard drives with many bad sectors, hard drives requiring PCB (printed circuit boards) repair/replacement, firmware repair cases, and drives with stuck read-write heads that be used and do not require additional parts.

-This tier covers USB and SD cards that have Damaged PCB Boards, Flash Memory or USB Drives that have failed control chips, severely damaged PCB that requires directly accessing NAND Memory.
+This tier covers USB and SD cards that have Damaged PCB Boards, Flash Memory, or USB Drives that have failed control chips, severely damaged PCBs that require directly accessing NAND Memory.

 Tier 4 – Hardware Very Difficult

 Tier 4 is quoted for hard drives that have failed and are not working.
 These cases require sourcing of parts and have a high complexity to complete.
 This level includes hard drives that require read/write head replacements, dropped hard drives, drives that require extensive firmware repair, hard drives that require mechanical internal repairs, and drives with multiple hardware issues.
 Also the high-density drives, known models requiring specific challenges, time-consuming projects, and drives that have contamination or hard drives that have been opened (exposing the platters), and drives requiring decontamination.

 RAID Array Data Recovery and Monolith All In One Chips are included in this tier.
 “Monolithic” USB flash drives and SD cards have all the internal components of the device, including the “flash memory chip” and the “mass storage controller,” combined into one single chip.
 Previously it was easy to direct access to the underlying storage medium, monolithic devices are complex.